 So the cardinal number of the universal set U must be bigger than itself - a contradiction.

 Unfortunately, Cantor’s followers - instead of admitting that there was a fundamental problem with the theory, fell for the sunk cost fallacy, where rather than admit that one has taken a wrong turn that leads to a dead end and that the majority of the preceding time and effort are now of little value, instead insisting that the preceding time and effort still has real value and possibilities for future progression.

 And so, Cantor’s advice that only a theory which is free from contradictions should be permitted was ignored.
-And although no practical utility had been found for transfinite numbers, Cantor’s recommendation that a mathematical theory that is useless should be dropped was not observed.
+And although no practical or scientific utility had been found for transfinite numbers, Cantor’s recommendation that a mathematical theory that is useless should be dropped was not observed.
 (Footnote: And today, after over 130 years of transfinite theory, there is still no useful practical or scientific application of transfinite numbers.)